• Skip to primary navigation

 • Paisas are known to speak Antioqeñan Spanish, which is distinct in Colombia Culture.
 You can even refer to it as ‘Paisa Spanish’.

-• Both men and women in Medellin and surrounding areas in Antioquia are proud of their cultural identity.
+• Both men and women in Medellin and surrounding areas in Antioquia are proud of their cultural identity and embrace it openly.

 Typical Paisa Names

-Many of the paisa family names are from Spain, typically Basque families and as well as other surrounding provinces.
+Many of the Paisa family names are from Spain traced to colonial times and are typically Basque families as well as other surrounding provinces

 paisa sign jardin